osadezu/Cortex-M/README.md

-# This repository contains program examples and experiments for ARM Cortex-Mx processors.
+# ARM Cortex-Mx MCUs Examples and Experiments

 _Currently only Cortex-M4 (written for STM32F407xx)_